BillHuynh/DataScienceProjects/README.md

 [Perth Hospital ](https://github.com/BillHuynh/DataScienceProjects/tree/master/Projects/Perth%20Hospital)

 Obtained weather data from the NCDC to be used to model Emergency Demand.
 Dataset was cleaned/wrangled  API packages in R was used to model demand.
-Data was cleaned and APIs were used to source the data.
+Data was cleaned and APIs were used to source the data.1.
+The final model will try and use variables(IV) to get the best fit for ED demands(DV) as it was suggested  that attendance has an effect on ED demands.
+We want to use the model to find meaningful relationships between weather variables and ED demands.
+Overcrowding is an increase in attendance at EDs, It is relevant because we can explore what affects attendance.

 [Exploratory Data Analysis of patients with risk of Heart Problems](https://github.com/BillHuynh/DataScienceProjects/tree/master/Projects/Heart%20Attack)